Skip to main content

 If you have been granted a deferral and not yet applied for your CAQ, simply input your new start term when submitting your initial CAQ application.

-Please remember to upload your CAQ (digital copy) to your student service centre once you receive it.
+Please remember to upload your CAQ (digital copy) to your student service centre once you receive it and, at the latest, by the start of class of your first term.

 Step 2: Apply for your study permit